szstonelee/redisoo/use.md

 ```
  This let redis-server start to accept connection from other ip, otherwise you only can connect to Redis in the same machine.

- So **bind** is the parameter name, **0.0.0.0** is the value.
+ So **bind** is the argument name, **0.0.0.0** is the value.

  Just like **key/value** pair

- ### 2. modify parameter online
+ ### 2. modify config arguments online

  e.g.
 ```
 ./redis-server --bind 0.0.0.0
 ```
-NOTE: bind is a parameter, but it can not be modified online.
+NOTE: bind is a argument, but it can not be modified online.

 then start a client like redis-cli to connect to Redis, assume your Redis runing at IP address: 192.168.64.5
 ```
 ./redis-cli -h 192.168.64.5
 ```

-Let us try the config parameter of "maxclients", which limit how many clients can use Redis.
+Let us try the config argument of "maxclients", which limit how many clients can use Redis.

 at the first redis-cli, we issue such command
 ```